-It is a very large genus and therefore contains numerous plants that are grown in gardens, these include Painted Begonia, Fuchsia Begonia, Bonfire Begonia, Tiger Leaf Begonia, and Tuberous Begonia.
+It is a very large genus, with over 1800 species, and therefore contains numerous plants that are commonly grown in gardens, these include Painted Begonia, Fuchsia Begonia, Bonfire Begonia, Tiger Leaf Begonia, and Tuberous Begonia.

 The Begonia plant can vary from between 15 and 60 cm in height.
 Begonia flowers from the summer through Autumn.

 It makes an ideal border or container plant.